masinism/videopiano/README.md

 # Use
 * For non-commercial use only.
-* Contact www.masinism.ee for commercial offers.
+* Contact www.masinism.ee for commercial proposals.